antimof/UxPlay/README.md

-iOS/MacOS  clients can be initiated both in AirPlay Mirror mode (which streams lossily-compressed AAC audio while mirroring the client screen, or in the alternative AirPlay Audio mode which streams Apple Lossless (ALAC) audio without screen mirroring (the accompanying metadata and cover art in this mode is not displayed).  _Switching between these two modes during an active  connection is
+iOS/MacOS  clients can be initiated both in AirPlay Mirror mode (which streams lossily-compressed AAC audio while mirroring the client screen, or in the alternative AirPlay Audio mode which streams Apple Lossless (ALAC) audio without screen mirroring (the accompanying cover art in this mode is not displayed, but metadata is displayed in the terminal).
+_Switching between these two modes during an active  connection is
 possible: in Mirror mode, close the mirror window and start an Audio mode connection, switch back by initiating a Mirror mode connection._  **Note that Apple DRM (as in Apple TV app content on the client) cannot be decrypted by UxPlay,